 The Alberta Corn Committee (ACC) irrigated grain and silage corn hybrid performance trials were conducted at CSIDC from 2003-2015.
-Results from the trials for each individual year, as well as a multi-year summary, are available on the ACC website at www.albertacorn.com.
+This organization ceased to exist as of 2020.

 A second silage corn hybrid performance trial was initiated in 2012, specifically on behalf of ICDC.
 For this trial, seed company representatives were invited to submit silage hybrids they deemed adapted to the Lake Diefenbaker Development Area and that were commercially available at the local level.